Information for trainers on how the RCOG maintains quality in postgraduate medical education

 Deaneries are responsible for the management of trainees and have a quality control/management role, as described by the GMC.
 The GMC requires deaneries to include externality within their processes to ensure objectivity.
 The RCOG facilitates the involvement of external experts and collates feedback through a set of standardised forms.

 External assessment is required at a subset of ARCPs and deanery visits (usually triggered visits, although occasionally at routine visits).
 Through this process, the RCOG can identify issues within deaneries and help develop solutions and share good practice.
 If significant concern is identified, the external assessor is advised to raise this directly with the Postgraduate Dean in that deanery.
-If the issue isn’t resolved, the assessor can raise this with the GMC through the GMC’s Response to Concerns process.
+If the issue is not resolved, the assessor can raise this with the GMC through the GMC’s Response to Concerns process.
 The RCOG, through the information it receives, can also raise issues with the GMC.

 This process is managed through the Specialty Education and Training team and SEAC.
 For more information, read the RCOG’s principles and processes for externality in specialty education and training.